GRE Verbal Reasoning Topic-wise Weightage

 Relief- Respite or break.

-Since, water could be the cause of the next world war, the word ‘relief’ would not be the right fit.
-In fact, it is quite the opposite and can therefore be eliminated!
+Since, water could be the cause of the next World War, the word ‘relief’ would not be the right fit.
+In fact, the blank will have a word that is quite the opposite in meaning.

 Affliction - Something that causes pain, damage or harm